Domestic violence leave

 - worked at least 1 hour each week, or 40 hours each month.

-If you don’t meet the criteria for paid domestic leave
+If you do not meet the criteria for paid domestic leave

-If you don’t meet the criteria, your employer can still agree for you to:
+If you do not meet the criteria, your employer can still agree for you to:

 - take domestic violence leave in advance

 - use your sick leave or annual leave.

 Applying for domestic violence leave

 Tell your employer as soon as possible that you need to apply for domestic violence leave.
 Your employer has up to 10 working days to reply in writing to your request.

 If your employer asks for proof, it must be within 3 working days of your request for leave.